Agriculture in Papua New Guinea: History

 Between the 17th and 19th centuries, a small number of plant species, including sweet potato, cassava and tobacco have been brought from the Americas by Europeans and introduced to Indonesia from where they spread to New Guinea.
 In the second part of the 19th century and especially after 1870 further crops have been introduced directly by Europeans, including beans, pumpkin, corn, watermelon, papaya, mangosteen, durian, orange, lemon, coffee, lime and guava.
+The introduction of the sweet potato to Papua New Guinea had a significant impact on its people, leading to major societal changes among those who adopted it as a food source.
+The sweet potato's ability to be fed to pigs as fodder without cooking made it a valuable resource for pig farming.
+As a result, early adopters of sweet potato cultivation were able to quickly accumulate pigs and, consequently, amass considerable wealth relative to those who did not adopt the new staple food.
+Societal changes resulting from the adoption of sweet potato cultivation can be found recorded in the Enga peoples oral tradition.